ketch-sdk/ketch-samples/ketch-ios/README.md

 The `index.html` file makes use of WebKit `WKWebView` and `JavascriptInterface` to communicate back and forth with the native runtime of the iOS application.

 ### Step 2.
-Add Info.plist privacy trecking request.
+Add Info.plist privacy tracking request

 Define `Info.plist` string for tracking allowance request with key `Privacy - Tracking Usage Description` (`NSUserTrackingUsageDescription`) that describes wanted purpose, e.g. "Please indicate whether you consent to our collection and use of your data in order to perform the operation(s) you’ve requested."

 ### Step 3.
-Create the Ketch Preferences Center view with the webView.
+Create the Ketch Preferences Center view with the webView

 Integrate source code of preference settings view controller to your project.
 File for UIKit integration: [ConsentViewController](./iOS%20Ketch%20Pref%20Center%20using%20Storyboard/ConsentViewController.swift)